Influence of NaI background and mass on testing the DAMA modulation: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Phillip Urquijo for his review of the paper.
-This work was supported by the ARC Centre of Excellence of Dark Matter Particle Physics through grant CE200100008.
+This work was supported by the ARC through grant CE200100008.
 MJZ is also supported through the Australian Government Research Training Program Scholarship.
 Both authors are members of the SABRE collaboration.